Bladder cancer

 Life after bladder cancer treatment

-You can talk to your surgeon about the best type of urinary diversion for your situation.
+Your surgeon will talk to you about the best type of urinary diversion for your situation.
 They will recommend one of the following options:

 • urostomy – creates a new opening to your urinary system